 - Set email routing for the primary domain associated with the destination Organization so you can accept ownership of the new Project resource.

-- If you are using Domain restricted sharing in the target Organization, add the domains that have access to resources in the source Organization to the target Organization's whitelist.
+- If you are using Domain restricted sharing in the target Organization, add the domains that have access to resources in the source Organization to the target Organization's allowlist.

 - If the Project resource is under a Folder, move it so that it is directly under your Organization resource instead.
 A Project cannot be migrated if it is the child of a Folder resource.